Podiatry30259/keyauth-masterkey/README.md

 - credits to minhook / windows detours for the hooking libraries.

 ## code snipets
-- check the folders and the readme's will contain the snippets and tuts.
+- all code is included within the readme's 🫀